aklein4/LiNet/README.md

 ![example output signal](./example_images/output_signal.png)

-With respect to deep learning, transfer functions are more computationally efficient than kernel-based approaches, as the next state of a transfer function can be found using one multiply-accumulate: y(t) = k*exp(p)*y(t-1) + x(t), where k*exp(p) must only be computed once.
+The way that LiNet uses these transfer functions is to replace the regular weight matrix with a matrix of linear transfer functions.
+In the current PyTorch implementation, this requires three seperate matrices: the gain of each function, the decay value (specifically, exp(p) of the function, called gamma in the code), and the state of the function.
+The output to the next layer is the state of the function, computed using a simple multiply-accumulate: y(t) = k*exp(p)*y(t-1) + x(t), where k*exp(p) must only be computed once.

+Backpropogation is performed by convolving the loss gradients across each transfer function's impulse response backwards, while moving forward through time.
+The exact details of this process - and the measures that must be taken to prevent the accumulation of numerical error - are lengthy, and will be added here on a future date.
+For now, see LiNet.backwards in /py/linet.py for the implementation.

+In this context, transfer functions are more computationally efficient than kernel-based approaches.
 Furthermore, since previous inputs are stored in superposition, only the current state of the network must be stored during inference - that is, we don't need to store previous states to re-convolve over them.
 This mean that LiNet has the exact same time and space inference complexity as a regular feed-forward network.

+For convergence, the gains of each transfer function are have the same properties as regular linear weights, and the poles of the transfer function are guarenteed to converge as long as all inputs to the function are positive (formal proof of this not included here).
+For more generalized inputs, more work must be done to test the convergence properties of transfer function poles.